JuliaSmoothOptimizers/Krylov.jl/docs/src/inplace.md

 end
 ```

-### Example 2: The Gauss-Newton Method for Nonlinear Least Squares
+### Example 2: The Gauss-Newton method for nonlinear least squares without linesearch

 ```@gauss_newton
 using Krylov